carter-bailey/cs5030-project/README.md

 ## Scaling Study

+**NOTE**
+In the graphs directory there are images that correlate with all of our scaling studies.

 ### Serial
   With the serial implementation we found that as data increased the amount of time to compute also increased linearly.